NotNite/RNSReloaded/RNSReloaded.SoloTogether/README.md

 ### Adorable
 An option is available for casual players which disables all the permadeath features.
 In order to properly play, ensure that all players in the party have the same configuration.

+# Special Thanks
+Thank you to the following people for helping me with the production of this mod

+Development
+- glassoup
+- mino_dev

+Testing
+- dragonfally